universal-tool-calling-protocol/go-utcp/README.md

 ### Examples

-Each subdirectory under `examples/` is a standalone Go module.
+Each subdirectory under `examples/` is a standalone Go module demonstrating a client or transport.
+For an overview of available examples and usage instructions, see [examples/README.md](examples/README.md).
 When building or running an example from this repository, disable the workspace to ensure Go uses the module's own `go.mod`: